Why Is My Boiler Making Noise?

 05/03/2022

-Has your boiler started making a rattling, humming, vibrating, gurgling, banging or other strange noise recently?
-There are times when a noisy boiler is a cause for concern, so you must identify the root before it escalates into a more serious problem.
+Has your boiler recently started rattling, humming, vibrating, gurgling, banging, buzzing, bubbling, whirring, or other strange noises?
+A noisy boiler can be a cause for concern, so you must identify the root before it escalates into a more serious problem.

 Why is my boiler making a rattling noise?

-Excess air in the system.
-You can get rid of it by bleeding your radiators and, as this is a simple thing to do, you won’t need to call an engineer.
+Another reason might be excess air in the system.
+You can get rid of it by bleeding your radiators and as this is a simple thing to do, you won’t need to call an engineer.

 If you’ve checked the other possible sources and can’t find the culprit, you’ll need an engineer call-out.